belalmosad/Handy-Charts/README.md

 - [x] Complete scale grid styling and Implement `SquaresGrid` element.
 - [x] Implement `ScatterPlot` to displaye dots on scale grid.
 - [x] Implement `BarPlot` to display discrete data horizontally with the values vertically.
+- [x] Implement `VennDiagram` to visually displays all the possible logical relationships between two or three sets.